masteraman148/blockchain2/README.md

 ### Usage
 - Go to the frontend URL (e.g., `http://localhost:3000` or deployed link).
 - Connect your **Petra Wallet**.
-- Universities can issue diplomas as NFTs, and graduates can view and verify their diplomas on the blockchain.
+- Users can create quizzes as NFTs and participate in them, ensuring that quiz results are verifiable on the blockchain.

 ## Aptos CLI Commands
 - **Check account balance**: